Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 Cohere opens everyday from 8.00AM - 9.30PM.

-The staffs are very friendly and definitely know what they're doing.
+The staffs are very friendly and know what they're doing.
 The order doesn't take long; it normally takes around 5 - 10 minutes for drinks and 15 - 20 minutes for food.
 And if you need to, you can keep the bill open.
 Which is convenient!